qslang/queryscript/README.md

 _Do more with SQL!_

-Queryscript is a SQL dialect that allows you to use higher order abstractions like variables, functions, and modules directly in SQL.
+Queryscript is a SQL-based language that allows you to use higher order abstractions like variables, functions, and modules alongside SQL queries.
 The QueryScript compiler typechecks your queries and then compiles away these abstractions into vanilla ANSI SQL that runs directly against your favorite databases.
 QueryScript aims to do for SQL what TypeScript did for JavaScript.